thumbnail image

 Though designed as 60-80 min concerts, lengths, intervals etc can all be discussed and adjusted to the audience and venues.
 We are open to programme ideas and we do like to experiment.

-Promoters, please download our EPK
+Promoters, please download our Info Pack

 Weird.
 Poignant.
 Wonderful.